-Located alongside the Canal, near Place Sainctelette, the Citroën-Yser garage was built in 1933 to plans drawn up by André Citroën itself, who wanted it to be Europe’s largest garage (http://www.citroenyser.be/histoire).
+Located alongside the Canal, near Place Sainctelette, the Citroën-Yser garage was built in 1933 to plans drawn up by André Citroën itself, who wanted it to be Europe’s largest garage.

 It was built on a plot of nearly 2 hectares, located between Quai des Péniches and the former Brussels heliport.
 Its total built area is approximately 48,000 m², and it consists of the showroom, workshops and offices.

-Given its location and its iconic character, it is a strategic site for the implementation of the Canal Plan.
+Given its location and its iconic character, this is a strategic site for the implementation of the Canal Plan.

-On it, the Brussels-Capital Region wishes to develop a museum of modern and contemporary art of international stature, as well as various complementary functions.
+On it, the Brussels-Capital Region decided to develop a museum of modern and contemporary art of international stature: Kanal-Centre Pompidou.

 The role of the Urban Development Corporation (SAU-MSI)

-The Urban Development Corporation (SAU-MSI) acquired the site in October 2015.
+- The SAU-MSI acquired the premises of the Citroën-Yser garage in October 2015.

-In June 2015, the SAU-MSI launched an international tender process for the analysis of the site’s development potential.
+- In June 2015, the SAU-MSI launched an international tender process for the analysis of the site’s development potential.
 The winning team, selected from among 17 candidates, consisted of Dutch architect Wessel de Jonge and two firms of Belgian experts.
 It submitted its findings during summer 2016.